vztpv/ClauScript/README.md

 # ClauScript
-new project, Using json form,  to use in JsonLint Project...
+new project, Simple ClauText to use in JsonLint Project...

+# example